segmentio/segment-docs/src/connections/destinations/catalog/actions-userpilot-cloud/index.md

 The Userpilot cloud-mode destination uses [Userpilot’s REST APIs](https://docs.userpilot.com/article/195-identify-users-and-track-api){:target="_blank"} to transmit user data and associated events directly to Userpilot.
 This lets you use Userpilot’s capabilities based on the real-time data received from your application.

 - **User Identification** Send [Identify](/docs/connections/spec/identify/) calls from Segment to Userpilot for identifying or updating user and company properties.
-This data is dispatched directly from your backend servers and can be used for segmenting users and triggering personalized content in real-time
+This data is dispatched directly from your backend servers and can be used for segmenting users and triggering personalized content in real-time.

 - **Event Tracking:** Segment [Track](/docs/connections/spec/track/) calls are converted into Userpilot events.
 This feature captures user actions on your web application, allowing you to build a comprehensive understanding of your user's overall experience.
 You can trigger live, targeted content based on certain user actions like clicking a button or completing a transaction.